-The next characteristic is an adjustable chainstay length.
-This is done through sliding dropouts, eccentric bottom brackets or horizontal dropouts (more below).
+- Next, there must be an adjustable chainstay length.
+This is commonly made possible through sliding dropouts, eccentric bottom brackets or horizontal dropouts (more below).

-Another characteristic is the use of a stiff rear frame triangle.
-The less flex, the smoother the belt can operate.
-Touring bikes already have very stiff rear triangles as they need to carry heavy loads on their pannier racks.
+- Another essential frame feature is a stiff rear triangle.
+The less flex, the smoother the belt can operate under load and corners.
+Touring bikes generally have very stiff rear triangles as they need to carry heavy loads on their pannier racks.

 It is essential that a frame modification is done correctly.
-Not any frame can be modified to run a Shimano internally geared hub – it has to have adequate chainstay clearance.
-If anyone pulls out a 40lb rubber mallet to flatten you chainstay to allow a belt cog to clear it – punch them in the face!
+Not any old frame can be modified to run a belt drive, especially if you want to use it with a Shimano internally geared hub.
+Shimano IGHs have quite a narrow chainline and this often results in chainrings rubbing on the chainstay.
+If anyone pulls out a 40lb rubber mallet to flatten your chainstay… have a few words with them!

 One of the biggest challenges facing frame manufacturers and the use of belt kits has been frame clearance of the front chainring.
 This is seen mostly on bikes using belt drive with Shimano internally geared hubs.
 The gear selector on Shimano hubs is external and on the drive side, resulting in a really narrow chainline.

 This is more of a problem for belt-bikes than chain-bikes as:

 - Belts and belt cogs are wider than chains and chainrings